-Table 9-4.
+Table 9-5.
 Hardware and Software Locking

-WP SPRL Locking SPRL Sector Protection Registers 0 0 Can be modified from 0 to 1 Unlocked and modifiable using theProtect and Unprotect Sector commands 0 1 Hardware Locked Locked Locked in current state.
+WP SPRL Locking SPRL Change Allowed Sector Protection Registers 0 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
+Global Protect and Unprotect can also be performed.
+0 1 Hardware Locked Locked Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
-1 0 Can be modified from 0 to 1 Unlocked and modifiable using theProtect and Unprotect Sector commands 1 1 Software Locked Can be modified from 1 to 0 Locked in current state.
+Global Protect and Unprotect cannot be performed.
+1 0 Can be modified from 0 to 1 Unlocked and modifiable using the Protect and Unprotect Sector commands.
+Global Protect and Unprotect can also be performed.
+1 1 Software Locked Can be modified from 1 to 0 Locked in current state.
 Protect and Unprotect Sector commands will be ignored.
+Global Protect and Unprotect cannot be performed.